equinor/flownet/docs/configuration_file.rst

 Each of the input parameters needs a low, base, and high value to be defined.
 This is done through the **min** (low), **base** and **max** (high) keywords.
 For some parameters a low numerical value is favorable.
-For example a low value for *sorw* will provide a more optimistic relative permeability curve.
+For example, a low value for *sorw* will provide a more optimistic relative permeability curve.
 This can be indicated by setting **low_optimistic** to **True** for that parameter.